-1. Placing a Fraud Alert on Your Credit File.
+2. Placing a Fraud Alert on Your Credit File.

-We recommend that you place an initial one-year "Fraud Alert" on your credit files, at no charge.
+Whether or not you choose to use the complimentary credit monitoring services, we recommend that you place an initial one-year "Fraud Alert" on your credit files, at no charge.
 A fraud alert tells creditors to contact you personally before they open any new accounts.
 To place a fraud alert, call any one of the three major credit bureaus at the numbers listed below.
 As soon as one credit bureau confirms your fraud alert, they will notify the others.